-Edmund Hoyt will serve as New GGP's Interim Chief Financial Officer, Senior Vice President and Chief Accounting Officer.
-Mr. Hoyt, 58, joined GGP in 1986 and has served as GGP's Interim Chief Financial Officer since 2008 and Senior Vice President and Chief Accounting Officer since 2000.
-Mr. Hoyt has held the position of Interim Chief Financial Officer from 2008 to 2010.
+Edmund Hoyt will serve as New GGP's Senior Vice President and Chief Accounting Officer.
+Mr. Hoyt, 58, joined GGP in 1986 and has served as Senior Vice President and Chief Accounting Officer since 2000.
+Mr. Hoyt held the position of Interim Chief Financial Officer from 2008 to 2010.
 Mr. Hoyt has also held several positions with GGP in the financial planning, accounting, and controllership areas, and has served and continues to serve as a director and/or officer of various GGP subsidiaries.